Evidence Of China’s Brainwashing Of Uighur Children To Exterminate Turkic Muslim Culture Continues To Grow

 The Washington Post reports that evidence of a Chinese brainwashing campaign on Uighur children continues to grow.
-The campaign is purportedly taking place in the Xinjiang region — an autonomous northwest China territory — to exterminate the culture and traditions of Uighurs, a minority ethnic group that are part of the Turkic Muslim ethnolinguistic group.
+The campaign is purportedly taking place in the Xinjiang region — an autonomous northwest China territory — to exterminate the culture and traditions of Uighurs, a minority ethnic group part of the Turkic Muslim ethnolinguistic group.

 While 1.5 million parents have been sent to concentration camps under the label of “vocational education,” where China attempts to reeducate them, children are placed into boarding schools and orphanages.
 Adrian Zenz of the European School of Culture and Theology in Korntal, Germany, claims the schools are “driven by multi-billion dollar budgets, tight deadlines, and sophisticated digital database systems.”